 This really helps you keep multitasking to a low, which ultimately produces better work.
 Not only that, but as we’ve mentioned, since the work is self-directed, people are focusing on the tasks they want to be working on, rather than whatever was assigned to them.

-What are the principles of Scrumban?
+What are the principles of scrumban?

 As you’d probably expect by now, scrumban uses a mix of principles borrowed from kanban and scrum.
 It’s designed to give you a best of both worlds approach that isn’t as rigid or complicated as scrum can be.

-Scrumban gives you more control over organizational management because it provides with a way to focus on core tasks that need to be worked on today (or this week), as well as a way to look to the future of your business and develop new ideas.
+Scrumban gives you more control over organizational management because it provides a way to focus on core tasks that need to be worked on today (or this week), as well as a way to look to the future of your business and develop new ideas.
 The planning buckets and WIP limitations help you hone in on the critical tasks and push forward with projects, rather than getting lost in the weeds.

 Clearly stated policies